Frequently Asked Questions

 What are the curricular requirements of the MA program?
 Completion of the MA program requires twelve courses for studends entering in September 2015 and after.
 Full-time MA students typically complete the degree in two years (four semesters) of coursework, but may be given permission to accelerate to three semesters.
 Students must take AMST 2540: Methods in Public Humanities and AMST 2650: Introduction to Public Humanities.
 Students also must take at least one upper-level seminar in AMST, generally at the 2000-level; one semester practicums (AMST 2680); eight electives and a required but uncredited summer practicum.
 See here for more detail.

 Is financial aid available for MA study?
 Public humanities M.A. students may request financial aid when they apply for admission.
 In the most recent year, most admitted students were awarded a tuition scholarship equal to 40 percent of the cost of tuition.
 The public humanities program also provides up to $500 per student each year for travel to conferences and to support research and other educational activities, and provides summer support for students undertaking practicums.
 For students looking for jobs during the academic year, the public humanities program also makes available a variety of degree-related employment opportunities both at Brown and at local institutions.
 One fellowship for the study of the public history of slavery is extended per class year.
 The fellowship covers tuition, stipend, and fees for the two years it takes to complete the MA in public humanities.
 Current tuition rates are posted on the Graduate School web site.
+A small number of MA in Public Humanities students are awarded Curatorial Fellowships.

 Where do students generally complete their practicum requirements?
 The selection of practicum sites is limited only by students’ imagination and logistics.
 For their semester practicums, completed concurrently with classes, students generally arrange positions at organizations in Providence, Boston, or other sites in southern New England.
 Summer practicum choices are not limited geographically and students have selected placements with organizations in New Zealand, Germany, Sweden, and Hong Kong, as well as numerous historic sites, museums, libraries, and cultural organizations throughout the U.S. See here for more detail.